-Before the advent of no-evidence motions for summary judgment in state practice, courts did not apply evidentiary sanctions and exclusions because a party failed to timely designate an expert witness in a summary judgment proceeding.661 However, now a party must timely disclose its expert as required by Texas Rule of Civil Procedure 193.6.662 Otherwise, absent a showing of good cause for the failure to act timely or a lack of unfair surprise or prejudice for the other parties, the trial court may properly exclude that expert's testimony.663
+Before the advent of no-evidence motions for summary judgment in state practice, courts did not apply evidentiary sanctions and exclusions because a party failed to timely designate an expert witness in a summary judgment proceeding.
+However, now a party must timely disclose its expert as required by Texas Rule of Civil Procedure 193.6.
+Otherwise, absent a showing of good cause for the failure to act timely or a lack of unfair surprise or prejudice for the other parties, the trial court may properly exclude that expert's testimony.

 A party relying on an expert in either its summary judgment motion or response cannot wait until trial to develop the expert's qualifications.
 In United Blood Services v.
-Longoria, the Texas Supreme Court required summary judgment proof of an expert's qualifications in support of the response to a motion for summary judgment.664 Using an abuse of discretion standard, the supreme court upheld the trial court's determination that the expert was not qualified and entered a take-nothing judgment against the
+Longoria, the Texas Supreme Court required summary judgment proof of an expert's qualifications in support of the response to a motion for summary judgment.
+664 Using an abuse of discretion standard, the supreme court upheld the trial court's determination that the expert was not qualified and entered a take-nothing judgment against the

-^{657.} Barraza v.
+657. Barraza v.
 Eureka Co., 25 S.W.3d 225, 232 (Tex.
 App.-El Paso 2000, pet. denied).

-^{658.} See Emmett Props., Inc. v.
+658. See Emmett Props., Inc. v.
 Halliburton Energy Servs., Inc., 167 S.W.3d 365, 374 (Tex.
 App.-Houston [14th Dist.]
 2005, pet. denied) (affirming no-evidence summary judgment because plaintiffs' expert report was conclusory and failed to consider alternative causes); Martinez v.
 City of San Antonio, 40 S.W.3d 587, 595 (Tex.
 App.-San Antonio 2001, pet. denied) ("Although causation may be proved by expert testimony, the probability about which the expert testifies must be more than coincidence for the case to reach a jury.").

-^{659.} Bray v.
+659. Bray v.
 Fuselier, 107 S.W.3d 765, 770 (Tex.
 App.-Texarkana 2003, pet. denied).

-^{660.} See Coastal Transp.
+660. See Coastal Transp.
 Co. v.
 Crown Cent.
 Petroleum Corp., 136 S.W.3d 227, 233 (Tex.
 2004).

-^{661.} Fort Brown Villas III Condo.
+661. Fort Brown Villas III Condo.
 Ass'n v.
 Gillenwater, 285 S.W.3d 879, 881 (Tex.
 2009) (per curiam).

-^{662.} TEX.
+662. TEX.
 R. CIV.
 P. 193.6 (providing that a party who fails to timely respond to discovery may not introduce evidence of the material or testimony of a witness not disclosed).

-^{663.} Fort Brown Villas III Condo.
+663. Fort Brown Villas III Condo.
 Ass'n, 285 S.W.3d. at 881.

-^{664.} United Blood Servs. v.
+664. United Blood Servs. v.
 Longoria, 938 S.W.2d 29, 30 (Tex.
 1997) (per curiam).

-plaintiff who relied on the disqualified expert.665 The supreme court specifically rejected the approach of waiting for trial.666
+plaintiff who relied on the disqualified expert.
+665 The supreme court specifically rejected the approach of waiting for trial.
+666

-The proponent of an expert bears the burden of demonstrating an expert's qualifications, reliability, and relevance.667 "[O]nce a party objects to the expert's testimony, the party offering the expert . . . has the burden of proof to establish that the testimony is admissible."668 For example, in Hight v.
-Dublin Veterinary Clinic, the court found no abuse of discretion in striking an expert's affidavit.669 Although the expert's affidavit provided information that the expert reviewed various records and that "certain general principles exist in connection with the use of anesthesia," the affidavit had no information concerning the methodology and the basis underlying the opinion testimony and how they related to the expert's opinion.670 Without such information, the court found it "impossible to determine the issue of reliability."671
+The proponent of an expert bears the burden of demonstrating an expert's qualifications, reliability, and relevance.
+[O]nce a party objects to the expert's testimony, the party offering the expert . . . has the burden of proof to establish that the testimony is admissible.
+[O]nce a party objects to the expert's testimony, the party offering the expert . . . has the burden of proof to establish that the testimony is admissible.
+[O]nce a party objects to the expert of the exp